 There are 5 main classes of immunoglobulin antibodies: IgG, IgD, IgE, IgA, and IgM.
 They differ in the type of heavy chain and in their ability to join together to form higher order structures.
 The basic structure of an immunoglobulin is a Y-shape.
 The base of the Y is called the Fc region, while the two extensions of the Y are called the Fab regions.
 The Y itself is composed of two heavy chains and two light chains that are held together by a combination of non-covalent interactions and disulfide chains.
 The two tips of the Y are the variable regions where the antigen binding sites are located.
 This basic Y structure is usually the only form that IgG, IgD, and IgE antibody classes are found in.
 However, IgA can be a combination of two Y’s, and IgM is a pentamer.

-Protein A vs Protein G
+Protein A vs Protein G: comparison between them

 This ability of protein A and G to specifically recognize IgG antibodies makes them a useful tool.
 As such, they are often used commercially to purify IgG antibodies or in biosensor development for the oriented immobilization of IgG’s to a sensor surface for antigen capture.
 Protein A and G are structurally very similar, but they have slightly different affinities for IgG subclasses across different species.
 These affinities overlap, but in general, protein A has greater affinity for rabbit, pig, dog, and cat IgG whereas protein G has greater affinity for mouse and human IgG.
 This, of course, is just a general guideline.
 Refer to affinity tables for detailed information for each IgG subclass in each species when carefully comparing protein A vs protein G for experimental design.